inspiraluna/doichain-doc01/docs/source/about_doiworks.rst

 DOI-NFTs
 --------
-As NFTs were becoming a widely popular concept of transferable digital ownership, we noticed that our Double-Opt-In transactions on the Doichain blockchain are by default transferable.
+As NFTs were becoming a widely popular concept of transferable digital content ownership, we noticed that our Double-Opt-In transactions on the Doichain blockchain are by default transferable.
+So you could say NFTs are transferable Proof-Of-Existence transactions on a blockchain or a DOI-transaction is something like a "NFT for Double Opt-In's".

 So far we generated random keys in order to refer to given DOI permissions inside its value. (key-value blockchain storage) If we use instead of the random key the CIDof an IPFS document, we can same time store NFTs for free when a Double-Opt-In is requested.